solinehayes/HCI-909-MultiDeviceCollaboration/README.md

 6. Launch `yarn start`in a seperate terminal window
 7. Run `yarn android`

-_Warining_ : You might not see devices on the connection modal right after you've accepted the localisation authorization on your phone.
+_Warning_ : You might not see devices on the connection modal right after you've accepted the localisation authorization on your phone.
 Try reloading the app (`yarn android`) or close it and re-lauch it again from your phone